drts01/notes/stackedit/presentations/2020-py-env.md

 We will explore three tools that synergistically work together.
 They help manage multiple versions of Python, virtual environments, and installing project dependencies.

 Developers and systems engineers, of novice and moderate expertise with Python, will all benefit from this talk.
-And they will leave wondering how they were ever able Python before.
+And everyone will leave wondering how they were ever able Python before.